-The information in the table above indicates that the Petitioner's capacity increased from 2000 to 2001 by 2 index points and increased further from 2001 to 2002 by 6 index points.
+The information in the table above indicates that the Petitioner's capacity increased from 2000 to 2001 by 2 index points and increased further from 2001 to 2002 by 6 index points due to improved efficiencies.
+Output remained constant, causing capacity utilisation to decline.
 The Petitioner's utilisation of capacity increased slightly from 2000 to 2001 by 1 index point and decreased from 2001 to 2002 by 6 index points.